SimonJMurphy/Project-Dynamite/README.md

 ### Matcher

-The purpose of Matcher is to take a list of Fourier information (i.e. kic\_number, season, peak amplitude, peak frequency) and an observation index, and to port that Fourier information over to the observation index.
+The purpose of Matcher is to take a list of Fourier information (i.e. kic\_number, season, peak amplitude, peak frequency, grass level) and an observation index, and to port that Fourier information over to the observation index.
 The program thus take two files containing "fourier\_information" and "observation\_index" in the filename (in any order).
 Matching takes place by kic\_number and season.

 Typical usage: